Pregnancy and diabetes: new study tracks insulin changes

 Summary

-This study looks at how the body's response to insulin changes during pregnancy in women with type 1 diabetes.
-Researchers will collect data from continuous glucose monitors and insulin pumps used by 100 women who were pregnant in the last 8 years.
-Participants fill out an online survey and share their device data.
-The goal is to understand insulin sensitivity from three months before pregnancy to six months after birth.
+This study aims to understand how the body's response to insulin changes during pregnancy in people with type 1 diabetes.
+Researchers will analyze data from continuous glucose monitors and insulin pumps used by 100 participants from before pregnancy to six months after birth.
+The findings may help improve diabetes management during pregnancy.

 Get updates